Markov Chain Monte Carlo confidence intervals: Introduction

+As we shall see, Theorem~\ref{thm1} comes from the fact that there exists a pair of random variables $(N,D)$, say, such that the joint process $ (\frac{1}{\sqrt{n}}\sum_{i=1}^n(h(X_i)-\pi(h)), \sigma _n^2 )$ converges weakly to $(\sigma_P(h)N,\sigma_P^2(h)D)$.
+As a result, $\sigma_P(h)$ cancels out in the limiting distribution of $\mathbf{T}_n$.
+This approach to confidence intervals is closely related to the standardized time series method of Schruben \cite{schruben83} (see also Glynn and Iglehart \cite{glynnetiglehart90}), well known in operations research.
+Indeed in its simplest form, the standardized time series method is the analog of the fixed-b procedure using the batch-mean estimator with a fixed number of batches.
+Despite this close connection, this paper focuses only on the fixed-b confidence interval.

-The simulation results suggest that the lag-window estimator converges faster when $c_n=n$, as opposed $c_n=o(n)$.
-Similar conclusion has been reported elsewhere in the literature, but there are very few rigorous results on the topic. \cite{jansson04} studied stationary Gaussian moving average models and established that when $c_n=n$, the rate of convergence of $\textsf{T}_n$ is $n^{-1}\log(n)$. \cite{sunetal08} obtained the rate $n^{-1}$, under the main assumption that the underlying process is Gaussian and stationary.
-It is unlikely that these rates remain true without the Gaussian assumptions.
-We study in this paper the rate of convergence of $\Gamma_n^2(h)$ when $\{X_n,\;n\geq 0\}$ is a Markov chain.
-For $c_n=o(n)$, we obtain that the convergence rate of $\Gamma_n^2(h)$ toward $\sigma^2(h)$ is of order $n^{-1/3}$.
-But when $c_n=n$, we show that the rate of weak convergence of $\Gamma_n^2(h)$ is at least $n^{-1/2}\log(n)$.
+We also compare the fixed-b lag-window estimators with the more commonly used lag-window estimators.
+We limit this comparison to the case of geometrically ergodic Markov chains.
+We prove in Theorem~\ref {thm2} that the convergence rate of the fixed-b lag-window estimator is of order $\log(n)/\sqrt{n}$, better than the fastest rate achievable by the more commonly used lag-window estimator.
+Similar comparisons based on the convergence of $\mathbf{T}_n$ has been reported elsewhere in the literature.
+Jansson \cite{jansson04} studied stationary Gaussian moving average models and established that the rate of convergence of $\mathbf{T}_n$ is $n^{-1}\log(n)$.
+Sun, Phillips and Jin \cite{sunetal08} obtained the rate $n^{-1}$, under the main assumption that the underlying process is Gaussian and stationary.
+It seems unlikely that the convergence rate $n^{-1}$ will hold without the Gaussian assumption.
+However, it is unclear whether the convergence rate $\log(n)/\sqrt{n}$ obtained in Theorem~\ref{thm2} is tight.

 We organize the paper as follows.
-Section \ref{sec:stat} contains the main results.
-We illustrate the results with two simulation examples presented in Section \ref{sec:ex}.
-Most of the proofs are postponed to Section \ref{sec:proof}.
+Section~\ref{secMC} contains the main results, including the rate of convergence of the fixed-b lag-window estimator in Section~\ref{secrate}.
+We present a simulation example to illustrate the finite sample properties of the confidence intervals in Section~\ref{secex}.
+All the main proofs are postponed to Section~\ref{secproofs} and the \hyperref[secappendix]{Appendix}.